mlibrary/text-assembler-django/README.md

   and not Text Assembler
 * handle failed searches in My Searches page
 * switch sleep for wait_to_download to less time (in case sigterm is triggered we don't want to wait a day for it to process)
+* Add format to field filters for plain text vs base64, store plain text in DB -- need to identify all fields
 * Lint (pylint3 --max-line-length=160 --load-plugins=pylint_django --extension-pkg-whitelist=lxml)
 * Unit Tests
 * Accessibility scan
+* Check for blank plain text filter values
-expand download formats
+* expand download formats
-make it more clear you can select multiple filters switch preview to showing full text instead of extract
+* make it more clear you can select multiple filters
+* switch preview to showing full text instead of extract

 Nice to Have
 -------------